-The Clerkship OSCE covers medical content and skills from all clerkship rotations as well as course 8 content and is a certifying examination.
+The Clerkship OSCE is a certifying examination that covers medical content and skills from all clerkship rotations as well as the Comprehensive Clinical Skills Curriculum.
 Students must successfully complete the clerkship OSCE before proceeding to graduation.
-Successful completion of this exam will require students to demonstrate a level of competency in history-taking, physical examination, interpretation of data, clinical decision-making and management of the patient's presentation (either alone or as part of an interprofessional team).
+Successful completion of this exam will require students to demonstrate a level of competency in history-taking, physical examination, interpretation of data, clinical decision-making, procedural skills and management of the patient's presentation (either alone or as part of an interprofessional team).
 Exam content will be guided by both UME clinical presentations and by the 12 core EPAs (entrustable professional activities) students should be able to demonstrated on the first day of residency as outlined by the AFMC (AFMC Entrustable-Professional-Activities EN Final.pdf).
 The exam will be scheduled at the end of the clerkship.
 An unsatisfactory performance will require completion of the re-write OSCE, which is scheduled around mid-May.
 Please note that failure on the OSCE may result in a delayed graduation (November Convocation).
 A satisfactory performance of the re-write OSCE will lead to a result of Satisfactory with Performance Deficiencies.
 Students whom remain unsatisfactory after the re-write OSCE will be required to appear before the UME Student Academic Review Committee.